abcdesktopio/docs/opsdocs/docs/4.2/config/cronjob.md

   value: '900'
 ```

-`EXPIREIN` is the value in seconds, to check if a desktop can be deleted or not.
-The time starts when the desktop is created.
+`EXPIREIN` is the age of the desktop, this value is in seconds.
+If the age of the desktop is more than `EXPIREIN` then a desktop can be deleted or not.
+The age starts when the desktop is created.
+- If nobody is connected to the desktop and if the age is more than `EXPIREIN`, then the desktop is deleted.
+- If the use is still connected and if the age is more than `EXPIREIN` and if `FORCE` is `true`, then the desktop is deleted.
+- If the use is still connected and if the age is more than `EXPIREIN` and if `FORCE` is `false`, then the desktop is NOT deleted.

 ```
 - name: "FORCE'